A Taste of Germany in Historic Downtown McKinney

-Dust off your lederhosen and tune up your yodel for this year’s Oktoberfest.
-McKinney Oktoberfest is a family favorite, offering authentic German music, food and drink, traditional costumes, dancing, children’s activities and much more
+McKinney Oktoberfest is a family favorite, offering authentic German music, food and drink, traditional costumes, dancing, children’s activities, and much more!

 The festival address is 111 N. Tennessee St., in Historic Downtown McKinney

-Free parking in the available in the downtown lots and locations are identified on the parking map.
+Yes.
+Free parking is available in downtown lots and other locations as identified on the parking map.

-Complimentary shuttle service is offered during the event.
-Festival goers can park off-site at First McKinney Baptist Church, 1615 W. Louisiana St., and enjoy round trip transportation.
+Yes.
+A complimentary shuttle service is offered during the event.
+Festival-goers can park off-site at First McKinney Baptist Church, 1615 W. Louisiana St. and enjoy round-trip transportation.
 Shuttles depart every 15 minutes.
+Check out the map.

 - Saturday - 10 a.m. to Midnight